 Surgical abortions are offered through 19.6 weeks of pregnancy.
 This is an in-office, out-patient procedure.
 We are one of the few providers who also offer sedation if desired.
 Get more information about in-clinic abortion procedures.

-We provide surgical abortion procedures at our Ann Arbor Main, Flint, and Kalamazoo health centers.
+We provide surgical abortion procedures at our Ann Arbor, Flint, and Kalamazoo health centers.
 (Our Detroit, Grand Rapids, Lansing, Marquette, and Traverse City health centers do not provide surgical abortion procedures, only medication abortions.)

 Be sure to watch our informative video about abortion options, requirements, risks and benefits before you come in for your appointment.